lk4eiji/TelegramBotPokemon/README.md

 ## Functionalities
-t responds to the following commands: `/start`, `/help`, and `/buscar`.
+- The bot responds to the following commands: `/start`, `/help`, and `/search`.
-The bot provides information when someone tries to send any message that doesn't correspond to the commands.
+- The bot provides information when someone tries to send any message that doesn't correspond to the commands.